cubeme/safety-sharp/Examples/SCM/README.md

 * callDelayedSimpleWithFaults1.scm: like callDelayedSimple1 but with one fault and an affected port

 ## Contract-Tests
-* callInstFromBehWithContract1.scm: like callInstFromBeh5, but with provPortContract
+* callInstFromBehWithContracts1.scm: like callInstFromBeh5, but with provPortContract
+* callInstHierarchyWithContracts1.scm: like callInstHierarchy2 but with contracts
+* callInstHierarchyWithFaultsAndContracts1.scm: like callInstHierarchy2, but add faults and contracts (cf. callInstHierarchyWithFaults1, callInstHierarchyWithContract1)

 ## Examples which combine several aspects